dman4703/ece3058-lab4/README.md

 There are 7 tasks in the files that you will complete.
 The files that you will be changing are the following:

-- `page_splitting.h`: Break down a virtual address into its components.
+- `./student-src/page_splitting.h`: Break down a virtual address into its components.
-- `paging.c`: Initialize any necessary bookkeeping and implement address translation.
+- `./student-src/paging.c`: Initialize any necessary bookkeeping and implement address translation.
-- `page_fault.c`: Implement the page fault handler.
+- `./student-src/page_fault.c`: Implement the page fault handler.
-- `page_replacement.c`: Write frame eviction.
+- `./student-src/page_replacement.c`: Write frame eviction.
-- `stats.c`: Calculate the Average Access Time of the memory system (AAT)
+- `./student-src/stats.c`: Calculate the Average Access Time of the memory system (AAT)

 You will fill out the functions in these files, and then validate your output against the given outputs.